rioriost/graphrag-legalcases-postgres/README.md

 ### Prerequisite Steps for Semantic Ranking ML Endpoint

-> NOTE: In order to run the Semantic Ranking part of this accelerator, it requires you have an Azure ML Endpoint running a ranking model such as “bge-reranker-v2-m3”.
+⚠️ **NOTE:** In order to run the Semantic Ranking part of this accelerator, it requires you have an Azure ML Endpoint running a ranking model such as “bge-reranker-v2-m3”.
 As a way to get this up and running, you can deploy following related solution accelerator which will setup an Azure ML Endpoint for ranking scoring:

 - [Semantic Ranking in Azure Database for PostgreSQL Flexible Server](https://github.com/microsoft/Semantic-Ranker-Solution-PostgreSQL)

+👉 Follow the steps in the repo above first before moving on to the deployment steps below.

-> Once you deploy this accelerator, notate the `"/score"` REST endpoint URI and the key.
+👉 Once you deploy this accelerator, notate the `"/score"` REST endpoint URI and the key.
 You will need these in the steps below when deploying.

 ### Deployment Steps
 1. Enter the following to clone the GitHub repo containing exercise resources: